ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Process & Threads ( Week 3 + Week 4 ).md

 ![[Pasted image 20240416232705.png]]

 # Multicore Programming

+Multicore programming is about writing software that takes advantage of the multiple processing units (cores) found in modern computer processors.
+It's all about splitting tasks into smaller pieces that can run simultaneously on different cores, which can improve performance and efficiency.
+It involves managing concurrency, balancing workloads, and optimising performance to make the most of these multicore architectures.

 - **Multicore** or **multiprocessor** systems put pressure on programmers. challenges include:
 	- **Dividing activities**
 	- **Balance**